Updated: Aug 5, 2021

 If someone expects to arrive late he should text or call the host.

 Women are seen as capable individuals who can help themselves.
 Therefore, it is not considered wholly necessary for men to open car doors (etc.) for women.
-Doing so is recognized as very polite and courteous, but can also sometimes be seen as patronizing depending on the circumstance.
+Doing so is recognized as polite, but can also sometimes be seen as patronizing depending on the circumstance.

 To call over a waiter or person of service, do not wave or yell.
 Instead, keep an eye out for them until they make eye contact, and then nod or raise your hand.
 You can also gently say “excuse me” as they pass by.